widberg/fmtk/docs/source/fuelgameparam.rst

 Values
 ------

 The value of a game parameter can be expressed in several ways.
-By default every parameter is ``0``.
+By default every parameter has an uninitialized garbage value.

 The first, and most common, way to express the value is with a numeric argument.
 If the argument is numeric, then the numeric representation of the argument is used as the value of the parameter.